|Ht / Wt:||6'4" / 230 lb.|

 |Drafted:||2006 / Rd.
 4 (119)|

-Official reported injury data for Brandon Marshall.
+No ADP data available for Brandon Marshall.

 Brandon Marshall was born on September 10th, 1989.
 He was born in Las Vegas, Nevada.
 Marshall would play football and compete in the track and field team at Cimarron-Memorial high school.
 While playing football, he was able to achieve the first team All-Sunset Conference serving as a successful linebacker.
 His defensive career in high school saw an astounding 68 tackles and 57 quarterback hurries.
 It was during high school that he would establish himself as a highly contentious tight end and linebacker that got the job done no matter the circumstances.

 Majoring in criminal-justice Brandon Marshall attended the University of Nevada.
 During freshman year Marshall made the decision to serve as a redshirt.
 This allowed Marshall to seek the education he desired.
 It also allowed him to focus on his football career.
 As outside linebacker Marshall was able to start every single game in 2009.
 Through his success, he ranked third on the team and was honored with the title of second team All-WAC by the legendary Phil Steele.
 In his final season of college, Marshall started all of his games, finished sixth on the team, and had an astounding 63 tackles under his belt to impress future NFL teams.